California Pacific Railroad: A shorter transcontinental route

-When the transcontintal railroad first crossed the U.S. in May 1869, it wasn't truly a transcontinental line because it terminated at Sacramento, short of the Pacific coast destination of San Francisco or Oakland Harbor.
+When the transcontinental railroad first crossed the U.S. in May 1869, it wasn't truly a transcontinental line because it terminated at Sacramento, short of the Pacific coast destination of San Francisco or Oakland Harbor.

 The first truly transcontinental railroad was completed September 1869, from Sacramento through Stockton, over Altamont Pass and thence via Niles Canyon to the San Francisco Bay Area, a distance of 120 mi.
 That line was constructed by Leland Stanford's Central Pacific Railroad subsidiary, the Western Pacific Railroad (of 1862).
 The route over Altamont Pass was completed to Alameda Terminal in September 1869 (and to Oakland Long Wharf in November 1869).
 [Note: This Western Pacific (1862-1870) is unrelated to the Western Pacific Railroad (of 1916) that ran to Salt Lake City via the Feather River Canyon.]

-The other route from Sacramento through Stockton, to Banta and Tracey Junction, thence to Martinez to Oakland, was able to avoid the heavy grades of Altamont Pass, but was 132 mi, twelve miles longer.
+The other route from Sacramento through Stockton, to Banta and Tracey Junction, thence to Martinez to Oakland, completed in 1878, was able to avoid the heavy grades of Altamont Pass, but was 132 mi, twelve miles longer.

-The Central Pacific was searching for a shorter route from the Bay Area to Sacramento and was eyeing the California Pacific (Cal-P) road between Sacramento and Vallejo, completed in November 1868, which became the basis for a Cal-P Vallejo route of about 90 mi when steamer ferry service between San Francisco and Vallejo was inaugurated by Cal-P in January 1869.
+The Central Pacific had been searching for a shorter route from the Bay Area to Sacramento and eyeing the California Pacific (Cal-P) road between Sacramento and Vallejo, completed in November 1868, which became the basis for a Cal-P Vallejo route of about 90 mi when steamer ferry service between San Francisco and Vallejo was inaugurated by Cal-P in January 1869.

 In July 1871, the Central Pacific offered to buy the Cal-P, but their offer was rejected.
 Central Pacific announced plans to build a parallel route of the Cal-P but diverging at Napa Junction via the Suisun Marsh to Benicia.
 In September 1871, Central Pacific gained the majority of its stocks and thus control of the California Pacific.
 The California Pacific, facing financial and expansion difficulties, finally was sold to the Central Pacific in 1876.

 The Central Pacific proceeded to shift from the Cal-P Sacramento to Vallejo mainline in favor of a line diverging at Suisun across the Suisun Marsh to Benicia on the northern shore of Carquinez Strait.
 In October 1877.
 Central Pacific began construction of the 17 mi of track across the Suisun Marsh to Benicia, but could not complete it until 1879 because of the unstable subgrade through the marsh, which required tons of crushed rock to stabilize the subgrade.
 A railroad ferry Solano was established in December 1879 to carry entire trains across Carquinez Strait between Benicia and Port Costa, which enabled the transcontinental trains to reach Oakland, California in a much shorter time.